-Students who are in Cluster programs have concurrent needs across domains, including academic, language, speech, social/emotional, behavioral, physical, and/or sensory disabilities.
+Students in Cluster programs have complex needs that may span multiple assessment domains, including academic performance, general intelligence, communication, social/emotional status, motor abilities, vision, and/or hearing.
 In addition to academics, students typically need support with adaptive, functional, and independent living skills within and beyond the classroom, which can be supplemented with extracurricular programs, community-based field trips, and similar experiences.